 A copy of applicant's academic transcript (unofficial copy is acceptable)

-All of the above required materials must be included in one PDF document and submitted through the Award Application Form before the deadline above.
-Letters of recommendation may be submitted separately by the letter writer using the Letter of Recommendation Form.
+All of the above required materials must be saved into one PDF document and submitted through the online application form on or before the yearly submission deadline of February 1. *As a reminder, your letter of recommendations are to be submitted separately by the letter writers on or before the yearly submission deadline of February 1.

 Competitive students must demonstrate an excellent academic background, a strong motivation and interest in plant pathology, and intent to join a research program with strong scientific merit, appropriate for the time frame and level of expertise.
-Applicants will be notified of the award decision by in December.

 Raymond J. Tarleton helped APS become the premier professional scientific society it is today.